 TG: So soul and first impression are the same thing?

-TG: Now let’s find out how you smell wine.
+TG: Let’s find out how you smell wine.

 TG: What are you looking for in that first go round?

 EW: The very delicate, sort of volatile aromas that disappear when you swirl the glass.
-Things like floral, volatile acidity and perfume things.
-Sometimes it’s hard to pull things out of a wine but when you pick up the glass like that you can get some delicate subtle aromas.
+Things like floral, volatile acidity, and perfume.
+Sometimes it’s hard to pull things out of a wine; but when you pick up the glass like that you can get some delicate subtle aromas.

 TG: Show me how you smell the wine.
 (Emily rests the glass under her nose on her upper lip.
 She holds the glass at about a 35 degree angle, head slightly down, torso very slightly down as well).
 When you first pick up a glass to smell the wine where do your eyes go?